The course of study required of all students for graduation includes:

 After completing the first year, a student may elect to take up to 4 elective courses including ISD, Moot Court and Law Review for Credit/No Credit.
 Courses transferred from other law schools are not counted in the limit of four.
 To elect the credit/no credit option, the student must notify the Office of Registration and Records Management no later than the date designated by the Academic Calendar for each semester.
 Faculty will grade all students using the regular grading system.
 The Office of Registration and Records Management will enter the grade of "Credit" for all students who receive the grade of C+ or better and the grade of “NCL” for students who receive the grade of C or lower.

 Assess your total workload for the semester to determine whether electing the "Credit/NCL" option for a particular course is likely to enhance the picture presented on your transcript or to detract from it.
 If "Credit/NCL" in one course gives you the space you need to do very well in all your other courses, this is certainly a relevant consideration.
-On the other hand, if you're likely to do well anyway, you may want leave things as they are.
-Think about whether there is a particular semester in which you will have a very heavy workload- either in courses, extracurricular activities, job search activities or in outside employment.
+On the other hand, if you are likely to do well anyway, you may want to take the class for credit.
+Think about whether there is a particular semester in which you will have a very heavy workload - either in courses, extracurricular activities, job search activities or in outside employment.
 You may want to be sure to save your Credit/NCL option for that semester.
 If you are considering electing Credit/NCL for a bar-related course, you may want to think about whether you will be motivated enough to have your work in that course translate into adequate preparation for the bar exam.
-Information will be available on this page in the future.